 It is shown loaded with 14 tons of Alum from Peter Spence of Widnes.

 Leyland Buffalo TQ 1 Reg No TF 9918 was registered new in September 1932 and was in the fleet for sixteen years right up to nationalisation which took place in 1948.

 Powered by an 8.6 litre diesel engine it was one of the very first oil engined vehicles to come out of Leyland motors, the fifth one in fact.

-Registered new in August 1936 Leyland Beaver four wheeler Reg No BTC 384 had a Fowler cab and body.
+Registered new to W & J Riding in August 1936 Leyland Beaver TSC 9 four wheeler Reg No BTC 384 had a Fowler cab and body.